 Related Link: Click here to go to TorFX site

 Repatriating funds from overseas after the passing from overseas can be a stressful process.
-In this situation, consider using TorFX.
+In this situation, consider using OFX.
 They have a large global network of banking relationships.
 They also have a dedicated customer service team that have experience dealing with these type of transfers.